ReVanced/revanced-patcher/docs/4_apis.md

 }
 ```

-The `delete` function can be used to mark files for deletion when the APK is rebuilt.
+The `delete` function can mark files for deletion when the APK is rebuilt.

 ```kt
 execute {